NPacha/NicolesChocolates/README.md

 <br>

+### Homework Submission
+- Homework must be submitted the Sunday before class begins
+- Homework feedback will be provided within 2 days of your homework submission

 ###### #hw-submission-procedure
 ### We will walk through this together the first time!
 * Using that week's homework folder on your forked version of Github, push your changes to your repository from your terminal by changing into your repository from your terminal and running the following commands: